Jarvis Cocker Really Doesn't Like Chickens, and Nine Other Takeaways from his Pulp Documentary Q&A

-Jarvis Cocker is about 20 feet tall, gyrating his hips and shooting confetti out of his crotch in slow motion.
+Jarvis Cocker is about 6 metres tall, gyrating his hips and shooting confetti out of his crotch in slow motion.
 This isn’t a dream.
-It’s the LA premiere of the documentary about his beloved band, Pulp: A Film About Life, Death & Supermarkets, at the grandiose historic United Artists Theatre–now owned by the Ace Hotel–in downtown Los Angeles.
+It’s the LA premiere of the documentary about his beloved band, Pulp: A Film About Life, Death & Supermarkets, at the grandiose historic United Artists Theatre – now owned by the Ace Hotel – in downtown Los Angeles.
 If you’re a fan of Jarvis and Pulp, it’s all that you could ask for from a film centered around their last show in their hometown Sheffield.
-In the movie, Jarvis and his bandmates open up about their aversion to fame–”it’s like a nut allergy”–getting older, and their roots, a segment that touches on whether or not Jarvis actually belongs to the “Common People” class.
+In the movie, Jarvis and his bandmates open up about their aversion to fame –”it’s like a nut allergy” – getting older, and their roots, a segment that touches on whether or not Jarvis actually belongs to the “Common People” class.
 I won’t spoil that answer for you.
 As much as the movie is about the band, it’s also a tribute to all of their fans in Sheffield and those that traveled abroad to see their last show.

 Videos by VICE